gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Story: Build debug and release variants of a native component

 TBD

+## Story: Allow sources to be specified that apply to a particular Target Platform

+In some cases, different sources should be used depending on ToolChain or Target Platform.
+Assembler sources are almost always different for different platforms.
+This story will allow different sources to be used to build a Native Binary depending on the target platform.

+## Story: Allow definition of custom architecture and custom GCC Tool Chain to build for that architecture

+## Story: Build native binaries with Visual C++ that target different Windows SDK versions

 ## Story: Allow library binaries to be used as input to other libraries